What Is Rheumatoid Arthritis?

 Most, but not all, people with rheumatoid arthritis have the rheumatoid-factor (RF) antibody in their blood.
-Rheumatoid factor may sometimes be present in people who do not have rheumatoid arthritis (other diseases can also cause the rheumatoid factor to be produced in the blood).
-Therefore, the diagnosis of rheumatoid arthritis is based on a combination of joint abnormalities, as well as test results.
+Rheumatoid factor may sometimes be present in people who do not have rheumatoid arthritis.
+Therefore, the diagnosis of rheumatoid arthritis is based on a combination of joint problems, as well as test results.

 People with rheumatoid arthritis may have mild anemia.
-Blood tests may also reveal an elevated erythrocyte sedimentation rate (ESR) or elevated C-reactive protein (CRP) levels, which are markers of inflammation.
+Blood tests may also show an elevated erythrocyte sedimentation rate (ESR) or elevated C-reactive protein (CRP) levels, which are signs of inflammation.

-Some people with rheumatoid arthritis may also have a positive antinuclear antibody test (ANA), which indicates the presence of an autoimmune disorder -- whether it is rheumatoid arthritis or another autoimmune disease.
+Some people with rheumatoid arthritis may also have a positive antinuclear antibody test (ANA), which indicates an autoimmune disease, but the test cannot tell which autoimmune disease.

-The type of treatment will depend on several factors, including the person's age, overall health, medical history, and severity of the arthritis.
+Your treatment will depend on several things, including your age, overall health, medical history, and how severe your case is.

-There are many rheumatoid arthritis medications available to decrease joint pain, swelling, and inflammation.
-Some of these drugs prevent or minimize the progression of the disease.
+Many rheumatoid arthritis medications can lower joint pain, swelling, and inflammation.
+Some of these drugs prevent or slow down the disease.

-Drugs that offer relief of arthritis symptoms (joint pain, stiffness, and swelling) include:
+Drugs that ease joint pain, stiffness, and swelling include:

-- Anti-inflammatory painkiller drugs, such as aspirin, ibuprofen, or naproxen
+- Anti-inflammatory painkillers, such as aspirin, ibuprofen, or naproxen

 - Corticosteroids, such as prednisone